ZmnSCPxj-jr/sidepool/doc/02-transactions.md

   * The funding transaction output has an aggregate key of all participants.
-* A *kickoff transaction*, which spends the above funding transaction output, and has a single output, an aggregate key of all participants.
+* A *kickoff transaction*, which spends the above funding transaction output, and two outputs, (1) an aggregate key of all participants with the same amount as its sole input, and (2) a P2A output of 240 satoshis (which is always the last output).
-  * The kickoff transaction has `nSequence = 0`, which indicates RBF is enabled and a relative lock time of 0 blocks.
+  * The kickoff transaction has `nVersion=3`, which indicates Topologically Restricted Until Confirmation, and implies replacability.
 * Multiple *update transactions*.
   * They all have a single input:
-    * The first update transaction spends from the output of the kickoff transaction.
+    * The First update transaction spends from the aggregate-key output of the kickoff transaction.
-    * All but the first update transaction spends from the output of the previous update transaction.
+    * All but the first update transaction spends from the aggregate-key output of the previous update transaction.
   * For outputs:
-    * All but the last update transaction has a single output, an aggregate key of all participants.
+    * All but the last update transaction has a two outputs, (1) an aggregate key of all participants and (2) a P2A output of 240 satoshis (which is always the last output).
-    * The last update transaction has as outputs all of the current set of transaction outputs inside the pool.
+    * The last update transaction has as outputs all of the current set of transaction outputs inside the pool, plus a P2A output of 240 satoshis (which is always the last output).
   * Update transactions have an `nSequence` encoding a relative lock time, from 0 blocks, to
     `blocks_per_step * (steps_per_stage - 1)`.
-    Only multiples of `blocks_per_step` are allowed.
+    Only multiples of `blocks_per_step` are allowed for their `nSequence`.
-    * As the `nSequence` would be less than `0xFFFFFFFE`, it also indicates RBF is enabled.
+  * Update transactions have `nVersion=3`, which indicates Topologically Restricted Until Confirmation, and implies replacability.
   * The number of update transactions is `number_of_stages`.

 For version 1 pools: